new heyday at untermyer gardens, where grandeur and marigolds mingle

 In case you’re wondering: that garden has many vivid miles to go before it sleeps for winter.
 I even saw the phrase “floral fireworks” (such as the crape myrtles and hydrangeas in the right-hand photo below) used to describe it at the end of August, and there are plenty of foliage fireworks, too.

 Timothy and I worked together for years at “Martha Stewart Living” magazine, and he has been a gardener at the famed Wave Hill in New York City, and at the Garden Conservancy project called Rocky Hills in Westchester.
-We caught up on my latest radio show (listen in now, or just read on, or both).
+We caught up in September 2014 on my public-radio show, which is transcribed below: